vignesh1204/auto-open-meetings/README.md

 Follow the steps in this link to enable Google Calendar API - https://developers.google.com/calendar/quickstart/python

-Only works in Python2 and calendar events must have attached Google meet link or Zoom link as descriptiion of event.
+Only works in Python2 and calendar events must have attached Google meet link or Zoom link as description of event.

 ## Install dependencies